Alfresco/docs-alfresco/content-services/latest/release/index.md

 Communications between Alfresco Content Services and Alfresco Transform Service can now be secured through mutual TLS.
 Instructions on how to configure this can be found in the documentation.

+See the [Mutual TLS]({% link content-services/latest/config/mtls.md %}) documentation for more details.

 ### Images generated from ACS Packaging are now Multi-Architecture

 Images from ACS Packaging are now available as multi-architecture (AMD64 + ARM64), with more to come.